 - Play traditional party games instead of hiring outside entertainment.

-- Host the party in a public park, which is free and offers built-in entertainment (i.e., play structures, swings, basketball hoops, etc.).
+- Host the party in a public park, which is free and offers built-in entertainment (play structures, swings, basketball hoops, etc.).

 - Encourage guests to bring secondhand gifts, such as gently-used books or toys.
 You might consider setting a gift theme, such as "experiences," in which guests would give a pass to the local children's museum, movie theater, miniature golf course, or other attraction.

 - When you buy or make party decorations, choose ones that can be used again and again, year after year.
 You could make one of these fun paper banners, some of which are perfect for seasonal celebrations or could work for every party you host.

-- Make party supplies yourself, perhaps following some of these how-to party projects.
+- Make party supplies yourself.
 Only take that advice, though, if you enjoy DIYing it.
 Crafting up your own decorations can take a lot of time and sometimes costs more than buying it.

 - Serve food that's inexpensive and easy.
 If that means ordering pizza, awesome.
 Go for it.
 It could mean making a casserole or lasagna ahead of time that just needs to be reheated or serving up sloppy Joes from a slow cooker.

 - If you're worried about what other parents will think of your simplified birthday party, here's a tip: Don't invite those families!
 Surround yourself and your children with people who understand that birthdays are about celebrating a year in the life of a child; they're not about seeing who can spend the most money.

 Talk to your birthday kid ahead of time about your reasons for simplifying the party.
-Explain the values that are driving your decisions, whether you're concerned about the environment and therefore don't want to purchase plastic do-dads made thousands of miles away or whether money is tight and your family needs to be smart about how it's spent.
+Explain the values that are driving your decisions, whether you're concerned about the environment and therefore don't want to purchase plastic products or whether money is tight and your family needs to be smart about how it's spent.
 In fact, showing your child the party budget and letting them help make decisions on how to spend the allocated amount can teach invaluable lessons in personal finance (not to mention math!).